Dosage Form: tablet

 In a study in which male and female rats received one or five times the maximum recommended human oral antihypertensive dose of Minoxidil (multiples based on a 50 kg patient) there was a dose-dependent reduction in conception rate.

-Pregnancy Category C. Oral administration of Minoxidil has been associated with evidence of increased fetal resorption in rabbits, but not rats, when administered at five times the maximum recommended oral antihypertensive human dose.
+Pregnancy Category C: Oral administration of Minoxidil has been associated with evidence of increased fetal resorption in rabbits, but not rats, when administered at five times the maximum recommended oral antihypertensive human dose.
 There was no evidence of teratogenic effects in rats and rabbits.
 Subcutaneous administration of Minoxidil to pregnant rats at 80 mg/kg/day was maternally toxic but not teratogenic.
-Higher subcutaneous doses produced evidence of development toxicity.
+Higher subcutaneous doses produced evidence of developmental toxicity.
 There are no adequate and well controlled studies in pregnant women.
 Minoxidil should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-7. Labor and delivery
+7. Labor and Delivery

 The effects on labor and delivery are unknown.